-According to Ryan Campbell, in his essay: The Idea of Artifice in The Mood of W.B.Yeats’ poetry,”Yeats was a very compassionate man.
-His involvement with the nationalism of Ireland and his majestic occult beliefs made him a very “human” person”.
+Ryan Campbell in his essay The Idea of Artifice in The Mood of W.B.Yeats’ poetry opines that "Yeats was a very compassionate man.
+His involvement with the nationalism of Ireland and his majestic occult beliefs made him a very 'human' person”.
 In fact, this notion of nationalism is highly expressed throughout his lyric The Fiddler of Dooney.
-The mood, tone, images and diction used depict the Yeatsian sense of romantic nationalism which has nothing to do with politics.
+The mood, tone, images and diction used all depict the Yeatsian sense of romantic nationalism which has nothing to do with politics.
 He glorifies Ireland: the pure, agrarian, fertile and virgin land.

-Although dreams can be a rich source of inspiration for an artist, it is not the case for Yeats since the very source of his inspiration is Ireland itself thanks to its landscapes folklore music and culture.
-In Yeats’s universe, the role of an artist surpasses that of a priest as the former reaches the sense of communality on Earth and in Heaven, while the latter fails to attain it.
+Dreams being the primary source of inspiration for an artist, it is not the case for Yeats since the very source of his inspiration is Ireland itself, thanks to its landscapes, folklore music and culture.
+According to Yeats, the role of an artist surpasses that of a priest, as the former reaches the sense of communality on Earth and in Heaven, while the latter fails to attain it.

-Within this frame of discussion, the following paper will examine the five elements applied by Yeats to convey the concept of his romantic nationalism: the folklore music, landscapes, separation to achieve union, plainness and simplicity of language and finally the mystical experience undergone by the fiddler of Dooney.
+Within this frame of discussion, this paper will examine the five elements applied by Yeats to convey the concept of his romantic nationalism: the folklore music, landscapes, separation to achieve union, plainness and simplicity of the language and finally the mystical experience undergone by the fiddler of Dooney.

 Yeats’s poetry draws heavily on Irish myth and folklore.
 Indeed, the fiddler of Dooney is regarded as an Irish tableau.
 Folks are gathered around the fiddler while he is playing with his fiddle and they start «danc[ing] like a wave of the sea».
 This image provided in the form of a simile is highly associated with the idea of communal life and the light-hearted atmosphere in Dooney where the fiddler symbolizes the essence of this joy and communality.
-This instrument, which represented by metonymy Art, is the only way that makes people united.
-The music folklore, according to Yeats, is able to gather people as it has a unique goal to achieve which is bringing happiness to them.
+This instrument, which represented by metonymy Art, is the only way that makes people a union.
+The music folklore, according to Yeats, is able to gather people as it has a unique goal to achieve, and can bring them happiness.

-Yeats’s poetry dwells on separation only to eventually present a sense of unity which leads to the notion of nationalism.
+Yeats’s poetry dwells on separation only to eventually present a sense of unity which leads to the nation to have the sense of nationalism.
 Kinship is what characterizes Yeats’s poetry.
-In the second stanza, the fiddler refers to a “cousin” and a “brother”, who are , in fact, priests.
+In the second stanza, the fiddler refers to a “cousin” and a “brother”, who, in fact, are priests.
 The fiddler does not refer to them as real cousins and brother.
 He uses them as a metonymy.
 The fiddler casts light on the concept of one nation, a unified Irish nation.
 Although he and Irish people have different vocations, that fact strengthens the union between them and this is what exactly Yeats means by romantic nationalism.
-He sees things in relation to one another not as separate as self-sufficient.
-Otherwise, this union becomes weak and ends up to separation and division.
+He sees things in relation to one another, not as separate as self-sufficient.
+Otherwise, this union becomes weaker and ends up to separation and division.
 This kind of nationalism is not understood in its political sense.
 It is rather a celebration of Ireland as a country which unifies itself through its people’s diversity.

 The Fiddler of Dooney particularizes and does not universalize.
 It is about a particular reality which is the Irish geography.
 This subjective experience celebrates Ireland in terms of music folklore, kinship, language, tradition and landscapes.
 While writing this lyric, Yeats has a specific unifying goal in his mind that helps him to give an accurate tableau of Ireland not in its political sense but rather in a romantic and aesthetic taste.